skmhrk1209/VSRD/README.md

 ## Multi-View 3D Auto-Labeling

-Our multi-view 3D auto labeling optimizes the 3D bounding boxes and residual signed distance fields (RDF) for each scene.
+Our multi-view 3D auto-labeling optimizes the 3D bounding boxes and residual signed distance fields (RDF) for each scene.
 Note that the data is split and distributed to each process, but unlike general distributed training, the gradients are not averaged between processes.

 - [Slurm Workload Manager](https://ja.wikipedia.org/wiki/Slurm_Workload_Manager)